Harford County, Maryland: Executive

-The Harford County Executive is Robert Cassilly (Republican).
+The Harford County Executive is Bob Cassilly (Republican).
 Primary law enforcement in the county is handled by the Harford County Sheriff's Office, which has precincts in Jarrettsville, Edgewood and Bel Air.
 The current Sheriff is Jeffrey Gahler (R).
 The Maryland State Police also have a barrack located in Bel Air which serves the citizens of Harford County.
 Municipal police needs are provided by the Bel Air Police Department, the Aberdeen Police Department and the Havre De Grace Police Department.
 The current State's Attorney is Alison Healey, the first woman to hold the post.
 Directors are nominated by the Executive and approved by the council.
 The Volunteer Fire & EMS Association department (Note: 11 fire departments, one EMS department.
 All are volunteer companies.) is led by Russell Eyre.